services:

 You can now use Middlecat to authenticate as the admin user:

-If you decide not to go with Docker, for example, because you feel you need more control over what is happening, you can also run amcat on your system directly.
-We do not recommend this anymore and have, in fact, switched our own servers over to use the docker image.
+If you decide not to go with Docker, for example, because you feel you need more control over what is happening, you can also run AmCAT on your system directly.
+We do not recommend this anymore and have, in fact, switched our own servers over to use the Docker images.
 If there is something wrong with the images or you simply want to customise the setup, we suggest you head over to the GitHub repo and change the files as you like.

 you can install Elasticsearch 7.x (which we are currently working with) like this: